Jamie Foxx

 How Jamie Foxx REALLY Feels About Katie Holmes Moving On With New BF Emilio Vitolo!

-As you’re likely aware by now, the Dawson’s Creek alum broke things off with the Django Unchained actor in late August and by September, she was spotted cozying up with Emilio Vitolo Jr., celebrity chef and restauranteur.
-With such a quick turnaround for them both (Jamie is said to have a hot younger woman by his side these days!) one might wonder if there’s any lingering resentment or hurt feelings for either party — but it turns out that couldn’t be further from the truth!
+Katie Holmes has been a little over a month since one hot kiss revealed that she had discovered herself a new man after breaking off her apparent long-distance friendship with Jamie Foxx.
+As you're likely recall by now, the Dawson's Creek alum broke it off with the Django Unchained actor in late August, and by September, she was seen cozying up with Emilio Vitolo Jr., a celebrity chef and restauranteur.
+With such a quick turnaround for them both (Jamie is said to have a hot younger woman by his side these days!)one might wonder if there’s any lingering resentment or hurt feelings for either party — but it turns out that couldn’t be further from the truth!